AIO1/ECSPrimengTable/README.md

 </p>

 This menu shows the currently applied view:
-- A text showing "---Select a view---" displays the name of the currently applied view (if a view is being applied).
+- **Current view text:** Displays the name of the currently applied view.
+  - When no view is selected, a default placeholder text `"--- Select a view ---"` is shown.
+  - The default text can be customized using the appropriate option.
+  - Additional CSS classes can be applied to the button for further customization.
-- The **replay button** reapplies the last configuration of the selected view.
+- **Replay button:** Reapplies the last configuration of the selected view.
+  - Supports multiple customization options, including custom CSS classes.
+  - The button icon can also be customized if needed.

 When the text of the menu is pressed, the following modal is shown:
 <p align="center">